Kapswitch/The_weather_data_challenge/README.md

 2. Which country had the most consecutive days of tornadoes/funnel cloud formations?
 3. Which country had the second highest average mean wind speed over the year?

-## What are we looking for?
-We want to see how you handle:

-* Code quality and best practices
-* New technologies and frameworks
-* Messy (ie real) data
-* Understanding of data transformation.
-This is not a pass or fail test, we want to hear about your challenges and your successes with this challenge.